 B.A./B.S. in Mathematics 2008

-The information and requirements given here apply to the 2008–2009 catalog.
+The information and requirements given here apply to the 2008–2009catalog.
 For other catalog years, please consult the archive.

 Both the Bachelor of Arts (B.A.) and the Bachelor of Science (B.S.) in Mathematics require a core of basic courses followed by additional courses specific to one of seven possible options: